AnnaGrBio/DESWOMAN/README.md

 > [!IMPORTANT]
 **DESMAN** is being benchmarked and corrected.
 Please wait for the publication and for the correct structuring of the code before using it.

-**DESMAN** is a software that detect proto-genes (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.
+**DESMAN** is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.

 ![Flowchart](flowchart.png)